thom4parisot/Jobs/README.md

 You can either push a *resume*, some *code* and even submodules to link towards your public projects.
 Ask your questions at the same time, or create an issue… it's up to you.

-We understand this public application may cause you a privacy issue.
+We understand this public application may create some privacy concerns.
 You can easily dig through commiters history to find out an email address or a contact form leading to us.

 ### Experienced Web Developer